 Reasons for suspending an employee

-Suspension is frequently used as part of an organisation’s disciplinary procedure to allow for an investigation, but it may be used in other circumstances such as medical or health and safety concerns.
+In practice, suspension is typically used as part of an organisation’s disciplinary procedure to allow for a fair investigation, but it may be used in other circumstances such as medical or health and safety concerns.

 Suspension for medical reasons